I originally wrote this way back in 2008, but update it regularly. The topic keeps coming back because it is relevant to all learner drivers.

 To ensure uniformity, when conducting car or vocational tests and ADI qualifying examinations, only assess the candidate’s ability to control the vehicle and do not consider it as a fault if, for example, they do not hold the steering wheel at ten to two or quarter to three or if they cross their hands when turning the steering wheel.
 The assessment should be based on whether the steering is smooth, safe and under control.

 The bottom line is that as long as steering is under control it doesn’t matter how a pupil does it.
 They can steer with one hand, with their palm, use hand over hand… it simply doesn’t matter.
-And it hasn’t mattered – not officially, anyway – for a very long time.
-I emphasise again that the change to DT1 was a clarification and not a major change in policy.
+It hasn’t mattered for a very long time – not officially, anyway – and DVSA’s addition to DT1 was a clarification and not a major change in policy.

 Turning – When turning the steering wheel, avoid crossing your hands.
 Except at low speeds, this can reduce your control and can cause an accident.
 Feed the rim of the steering wheel through your hands.
 Vary your hand movements according to the amount of lock you want.